duchesneaumathieu/equihash/README.md

 # Learning an Equihash to Find a Needle in a Haystack
-This repository is the official implementation of Learning an Equihash to Find a Needle in a Haystack
+This repository is the official implementation of Learning an Equihash to Find a Needle in a Haystack.

 ![Perfect retrieval rates on ProcDB](https://github.com/duchesneaumathieu/equihash/blob/main/notebooks/perfect_retrieval_rate.png)